Indo-Pacific humpback dolphin: Taiwanese humpback dolphin

 Second, fishing activities along the west coast of Taiwan are thriving, and cause many impacts on dolphins.
 Widespread and intensive use of gillnets and vessel strikes are potential threats for dolphins.
 Over exploitation of fish by fisheries' is another threat for the dolphin population.
 It has led to disturbance of marine food web or trophic level and reduces marine biodiversity.
 Therefore, dolphins have not enough prey to live on.

 Still another problem is reduced amount of freshwater flows into estuaries from rivers.
-Since ETS population of humpback dolphins is closely associated with estuaries habitat, the elimination of freshwater discharge from rivers significantly decreases the amount of suitable habitats for dolphins.
+Since the Eastern Taiwan Strait population of humpback dolphins is closely associated with estuaries habitat, the elimination of freshwater discharge from rivers significantly decreases the amount of suitable habitats for dolphins.

 Hydroacoustic disturbance is another critical issue for dolphins.
 Sources of noise can come from dredging, pile driving, increased vessel traffic, seawall construction, and soil improvement.
 For all cetaceans, sound is vital for providing information about their environment, communicating with other individuals, and foraging; also, they are very vulnerable and sensitive to the effects of noise.
 Elevated anthropogenic sound level causes many dysfunctions of their behaviors, and even leads to death.

 In addition to threats from anthropogenic activities, dolphins are potentially at the risk due to the small population size, which may result in inbreeding and decreased genetic and demographic variability.
 Finally, climate change causes more typhoons to hit the west coast of Taiwan and cause great disturbance to dolphins' habitats.

+John Wang, a professor at Trent University's Biology Department and a researcher at the National Museum of Marine Biology and Aquarium, has been monitoring the species and claims that as of 18 July 2025 there are only 45 to 50 surviving Taiwanese humpback dolphins, with about 60% of those showing signs of injury.